Mangu/AzureIoTHandsOnLabs/Module5/readme.md

 ### Step 1 - Add device direct methods and device twin

-1. Back to your putty session, CD to *Module5* and open lab5.py
+1. Back in the putty session, CD to *Module5* and open lab5.py

         cd -
         cd Module5
         nano lab5.py

-2. We made several modifications the the code from lab 2.
-Here is what we added
+2. We maded several modifications the the code from lab 2.
+Here is what we added"

     1. Imported the json module so we can parse our device twin data
-    2. Added several global variables to support our new code
+    2. Added several global variables to support our the code
     3. Changed the protocal to MQTT.
 Device management features are currently only supported via MQTT

             protocol = IoTHubTransportProvider.MQTT